ChrisDavison/recipes/soups/coconut-milk-soup-with-ginger-and-coriander.md

----
-title: Coconut Milk Soup with Ginger and Coriander
+# Coconut Milk Soup with Ginger and Coriander
----

-## Ingredients
+Ingredients

 | Measure | Ingredient                                     |
 |---------|------------------------------------------------|